dan360z/User-Centric-Front-End-Milestone-Project/README.md

 ## User Stories

-- As a fan/potential fan, I want to have the ablity to play audio files from the website, so that I can listen to the duo's music.
+- As a fan/potential fan, I want to have the ablity to play audio from the website, so that I can listen to the duo's music.
-- As a fan/potential fan, I want to have the ablity to play video files from the website, so that I can watch to the duo's music videos.
+- As a fan/potential fan, I want to have the ablity to play video from the website, so that I can watch to the duo's music videos.
 - As a fan/potential fan, I want to be notified when new material becomes available, so that I can check out the new material out when it is released.

+## Wireframes
 This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
 These files should themselves either be included in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.

 ## Features